wardzacharyj/LanguageLock/docs/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Language Lock Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to adhere to this code at all times.
-Please report unacceptable behavior to [wardzacharyj@gmail.com](mailto:wardzacharyj@gmail.com).

 ### Design Decisions

-When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it in the news wiki (coming soon).
+When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it.

 ## How Can I Contribute?